jordansirwin/jordansirwin.github.io/_posts/2014-09-01-csharp-interface-vs-class.md

 ---

 Recently, a colleague asked me what the difference between an interface and a class was.
-What was really being asked was
+Here's what was really being asked:

 >
 “Why would you use an interface instead of a class?”